MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/set-up-the-ucwa-event-channel-to-receive-incoming-notifications.md

 # Set up the UCWA event channel to receive incoming notifications

+**Applies to**: Lync 2010 | Lync 2013 | Lync Server 2013

 Learn how to set up an event channel in your Microsoft Unified Communications Web API 1.0 Windows Store app in C\#/XAML and XML.
 Setting up the event channel is necessary to enable many UCWA 1.0 features, including receiving presence updates of contacts, conducting instant messaging, audio/video calls or online meetings, and so on.

-**Applies to**: Lync 2010 | Lync 2013 | Lync Server 2013

-**In this article**
-Set up the event channel
-Start and stop the event loop
-Initialize a pending HTTP GET request
-Process PGET responses
-Hook up the event channel
-Additional resources

 The UCWA 1.0 event channel allows a UCWA 1.0 application to receive application data, including call invitations, whenever the data are available.
 Although the application can poll the server to receive many kinds of the application data, such as the user info about the local user, it must rely on the event channel to enable the user to receive any incoming call.
 You can build your application in such a way that the event channel is the sole mechanism to receive application data.